 Keep in mind: The CDC has left it to the airlines to ensure that passengers have a negative COVID-19 test result in hand before flying back to the U.S.

 When it was time to check in for our flight home, we were provided a link from Delta where we could upload our negative test results.
 This certainly helped speed things up a bit.

 Upon arriving, an employee at the Cancún (CUN) airport looked over our test results to ensure a negative test result before we were allowed to enter the check-in line.
 Once we got to the counter, the agent was also able to see that my information had already been fully verified.

 After getting our boarding passes, it was unclear if we would still need to keep our negative test document.
 To play it safe, we all kept ours in our carry-on bags in case we needed to present it again upon entry to the United States.

 About 30 minutes before landing, a Delta flight attendant had come overhead to announce we were starting our final descent into Minneapolis-St. Paul (MSP), our final destination.

 She indicated that the Customs and Border Protection officers may ask to see our negative COVID-19 test results.
 We were glad we hung onto our documents.

-Still, it’s smart to hang onto your test results until you have arrived at your final destination.
+So be sure to hang onto your test results until you have arrived at your final destination.

-Staying at a hotel or resort providing complimentary testing onsite is key, so be sure to check with your accommodations on your options.
+Staying at a hotel or resort providing complimentary testing on site is key, so be sure to check with your accommodations on your options.
 The process at the airport was well-organized as well.
 And airlines seem to have quickly implemented a way to easily verify each traveler had the proper documentation to get back to the U.S.